 The Tilton Subbasin contained one of the three historical spring Chinook Salmon populations in the Cowlitz Basin (Myers et al. 2006).
-It was heavily impacted by overharvest, habitat destruction and, ultimately, the construction and operation of Mayfield and Mossyrock dams.
-Mature salmon were transported above Mayfield Dam until this effort was abandoned in 1968 because smolt production and smolt survival through/around Mayfield Dam were very low, and the population was deemed unlikely to become self-sufficient.
+It was heavily impacted by overharvest, habitat destruction and, ultimately, the construction and operation of Mayfield Dam.
+Returning salmon utilized the Mayfield Dam adult facilities until 1968 when the Barrier Dam and Cowlitz Salmon Hatchery were completed.
+Adults continued to be transported to the Tilton Subbasin until 1980.
 At that time, the Tilton Subbasin spring Chinook Salmon population became functionally extinct.
 However, fisheries managers believe that some of the genetic legacy of the original Tilton Subbasin population remains in the spring Chinook Salmon population that has been maintained at Cowlitz Salmon Hatchery.

 Currently, the effort to restore the Tilton Subbasin spring Chinook Salmon population has been delayed so that efforts to restore fall Chinook Salmon to the Tilton Subbasin can be more accurately assessed and better managed.
-Juvenile spring Chinook Salmon cannot be distinguished from fall Chinook Salmon juveniles, which makes evaluation of restoration programs difficult.
-Therefore, managers decided to initially focus restoration efforts for fall Chinook Salmon on the Tilton Subbasin and to focus spring Chinook Salmon restoration on the Cispus and upper Cowlitz rivers (Upper Cowlitz Subbasin).
-Once fall Chinook Salmon have been restored in the Tilton Subbasin, the effort to restore the Tilton Subbasin spring Chinook Salmon population can begin.
-By that time, it is expected that the effectiveness of the downstream collection facility at Mayfield Dam will be improved to allow for high smolt collection efficiency and survival past the dam.
-Mature salmon from the Upper Cowlitz Subbasin Spring Chinook Salmon Integrated Hatchery Program will then be transported to the Tilton Subbasin and allowed to spawn in nature.
-At that time, we anticipate that an integrated hatchery program will be used to supplement natural spawning and harvest in the Tilton Subbasin, but that is beyond the scope of this FHMP (Table 4.2-1).
+Cowlitz River spring Chinook Salmon outmigrate predominantly as sub-yearlings, and this does not allow juvenile spring Chinook Salmon to be positively distinguished from fall Chinook Salmon juveniles, which makes evaluation of juvenile restoration programs difficult.
+Because of these complications as well as spring Chinook Salmon having the greatest probability of success in the Cispus and upper Cowlitz rivers due to topography, geography, and the thermal profile of these watersheds, managers decided to initially focus restoration efforts on fall Chinook Salmon on the Tilton Subbasin and to focus spring Chinook Salmon restoration on the Cispus and upper Cowlitz rivers (Upper Cowlitz Subbasin).

+During the FHMP period, we will develop a Transition Plan for integrating a portion of the hatchery production and eventually moving to a fully integrated program.
+The Transition Plan will address how the Integrated Hatchery Program will be used to supplement natural spawning and harvest in the Tilton Subbasin, with targets developed in coordination with the FTC (Table 4.2-1).